 Colleagues use our in-house “Learning Connect” platform for training on each of these tools.

 Dimensions and Helen Sanderson Associates have also developed a practical, skills-based online course to help you make a difference in the lives of the people you support by better understanding person-centred thinking skills and tools.

 The only online course that reflects the Learning Community standards, our practical and original course is aimed at helping individuals, families, and social care organisations better understand person-centred thinking skills and tools.

 The course is flexible, and you can come back to the course a number of times, meaning you can use it as a learning aid, reference point and refresher!

 If you’d like to try the course for your organisation, or bulk buy licences, please get in touch to request a demo on firstname.lastname@example.org

-We’re working on a buddying programme in India, aimed at spreading best practice in learning disability support internationally.
+We’re working on a buddying programme in India, aimed at spreading best practices in learning disability support internationally.

 The project is financed by profits from the person-centred thinking e-learning course.
-A review and the results of the project will be shared in the annual person-centred thinking conference in India.
+A review and the results of the project will be shared at the annual person-centred thinking conference in India.